House votes to restore solar panel tariffs paused by Biden

 Some U.S. manufacturers contend that China has essentially moved operations to four Southeast Asian countries — Thailand, Vietnam, Malaysia and Cambodia — to skirt strict anti-dumping rules that limit imports from China.

 A Commerce Department inquiry last year found likely trade violations involving Chinese products.
-Biden halted the tariffs for two years before the Commerce investigation was completed, saying he was responding to an emergency that threatened the availability of electric power to meet demands from U.S. homes and businesses.
+Biden halted the tariffs for two years before the Commerce investigation was completed.
+The White House said Biden's action was “necessary to satisfy the demand for reliable and clean energy” while providing "certainty for jobs and investments in the solar supply chain and the solar installation market.''

 Before Biden acted, the threat of tariffs from the Commerce Department inquiry had led to delays or cancellations of hundreds of solar projects in the U.S. as investors moved to protect themselves against potential penalties as high as $1 billion that could be imposed retroactively.